RunOnFlux/flux-mongodb-cluster/README.md

 - **Leader Election**: Deterministic primary selection using lowest IP address
 - **REST API**: Built-in HTTP API for cluster status and monitoring

-**Important**: Port 27017 must be publicly exposed for inter-node replication to work across the internet.

 ## Prerequisites

 - Docker